Injabie3/config/README.md

 This repository holds my configuration on Linux-based systems.

+## Requirements
+This repository assumes apt as the package manager.
+To prepare the system, please run the `installPackages.sh` script to install the prerequisites items, including Vundle as the vim plugin manager, among other things.

 ## Management

 Configs are are managed using GNU stow, which will symlink everything accordingly.